openhab/openhabian/docs/openhabian.md

 You may change `storagedir=/storage` to any other name.
 The first attached disk type device is usually called `/dev/sda`. openHABian will create partitions 1 and 2 to be mirrors of your internal card and will assign the remaining space to a storage partition.
-Full mirroring will take place semiannually and for the 2nd partition (Linux root), changes will be synced once a week.
+Full mirroring will take place semiannually and for the 2nd partition (Linux root), changes will be synced once every day.
 See `systemctl list-timers`, timers are defined in `/etc/systemd/system/sd*.timer`.
 The unattended install routine will also setup Amanda to take daily backups and store them to that third partition.
 Use `storagecapacity=xxx` to override how much space to consume at most for Amanda backup storage (in MB).